Dick O'Neill

 Richard Francis O'Neill (August 29, 1928 – November 17, 1998) was an American stage, film and television character actor best known for playing Irish cops, fathers, judges and army generals.
 He began his acting career as an original company member of Arena Stage in Washington, D.C.

 Biography

 Early life and television roles

-O'Neill studied at Syracuse University.
+O'Neill was born in New York City on August 29, 1928, and studied at Syracuse University.
 He served in the Navy then returned to the theater.
 In the late 1950s, he began appearing on television.
 His television credits include Car 54, Where Are You?, The Honeymooners, Barney Miller, Sanford and Son, Good Times, Kaz, M*A*S*H, The Feather and Father Gang, The Facts of Life, Family Matters, Mad About You, Murder, She Wrote, Father Dowling Mysteries, Three's Company, Wonder Woman, One Day at a Time, Magnum, P.I., A Man Called Intrepid, Growing Pains, Dark Justice, Cheers, Dharma & Greg, Cybill, The Fresh Prince of Bel-Air to Home Improvement.
 He was probably best known for his role as Charlie Cagney in the television series Cagney & Lacey.

+Stage

-Before moving to California, he appeared on the Broadway stage in such plays as Promises, Promises, The Unsinkable Molly Brown, and Skyscraper.
+O'Neill acted five years with Arena Stage in Washington, D. C., and two years with the Kenley Players in Columbus, Ohio.
+Before moving to California, he made his Broadway debut as Christmas Morgan in The Unsinkable Molly Brown.
+His other Broadway credits include Skyscraper, Promises, Promises, and Tough to Get Help.